Fire of Zamani: Singles and other releases

-The album's lead single "Aboki" (Hausa: Friend) was released on August 28, 2012.
+The album's lead single "Aboki", which translates to Friend in Hausa, was released on August 28, 2012.
 The song was produced by Chopstix and celebrates some of the most successful individuals from Northern Nigeria.
-The music video for "Aboki" was directed by Phil Lee in Los Angeles.
+The music video for "Aboki" was directed by Phil Lee and filmed in Los Angeles.

-The album's second single "More" was also released on August 28.
-Its music video was shot and directed in London by Moe Musa.
+The album's second single, "More", was also released on August 28.
+Its music video was recorded in London by Moe Musa.
 British-Nigerian singer Lola Rae played Ice Prince's love interest in the video.
 "Gimme Dat" was released as the album's third single on April 23, 2013.
 The song was also produced by Chopstix and features vocals by Yung L, Burna Boy and Olamide.
 An alternative version of the song, featuring Wande Coal, surfaced on the internet after the release of the official version.
-The French Montana and Shaydee-assisted track "I Swear" was released as the album's fourth single on September 9, 2013.
-The music video for the song was shot and directed in the U.S by J.R Saint.
+The French Montana and Shaydee-assisted track "I Swear" was released on September 9, 2013, as the album's fourth single.
+The music video for the song was filmed in the U.S by J.R Saint.

 On February 20, 2014, Ice Prince premiered the Sesan-directed music video for "Jambo".
-On May 28, 2014, he released the music video for "Whiskey"; it was directed by Aje Filmworks and features cameo appearances from Sunny Nneji and DJ Caise.
-In an interview with MTV UK in April 2014, Ice Prince said he would release the music video for "Mercy", a song that features a verse from British rapper Chip.
+On May 28, 2014, he released the music video for "Whiskey", which was directed by Aje Filmworks and features cameo appearances from Sunny Nneji and DJ Caise.
+In an interview with MTV UK in April 2014, Ice Prince said he would release the music video for "Mercy", a song that includes a rap verse by British rapper Chip.
 On August 6, 2014, Ice Prince released a video for the AKA-assisted remix of "N Word".

 Critical reception

 Fire of Zamani received mixed reviews from music critics.
-Reviewing for YNaija, Wilfred Okiche called the album "easily accessible and ridiculously catchy" and said it "shines as bright as Ice wants it to".
+Reviewing for YNaija, Wilfred Okiche characterized the album as "easily accessible and ridiculously catchy" and said it "shines as bright as Ice wants it to".
 In a negative review, Ayomide Tayo of Nigerian Entertainment Today gave the album 2.5 stars out of 5, saying the "lack of a solid theme running through the LP makes the whole project sound all over the place."
-Toye Trill of 9jaNinja granted the album 4.8 stars out of 10, adding "there were so much reggae infusion into Ice's verses, that lyrically only few songs didn't have evidence of Ice Prince's inner rasta man, for a supposed rap album."
+Toye Trill of 9jaNinja granted the album a rating of 4.8 out of 10, saying "there were so much reggae infusion into Ice's verses, that lyrically only few songs didn't have evidence of Ice Prince's inner rasta man, for a supposed rap album."